huachuman/Zotero-Redline-theme/README.md

 Note: keep in mind you can adjust font size in Zotero's View menu

 ## Installation
+Go to your user Profile folder
+Windows users: C:\Users\User_name\AppData\Roaming\Zotero\Zotero\Profiles\user_profile.default\
+Linux (Flatpak) users: ~/.zotero/zotero/XXXXXXXX.default/ Create a chrome folder
-Place the userChrome.css in:
+Place the userChrome.css file in there

-C:\Users\User_name\AppData\Roaming\Zotero\Zotero\Profiles\YourProfile.default\chrome\

-I think this location may be in Local instead of Roaming depending on your installation, but don't hold me to it.
+Start Zotero and enjoy

 Reversing the changes: simply delete the file.